 What should you be posting?

 The push toward video content has plenty of anecdotal evidence—as you browse your Facebook News Feed and Twitter timeline, you’re likely to see videos all over.
-There’s data behind the reason why.
-Image posts get more views, clicks, reshares, and likes than any other type of post.
+There’s data to back up this change: Image posts get more views, clicks, reshares, and likes than any other type of post.
 And it’s not even close.